substancedev/grunt-wp-theme/README.md

 ### Images

 The `/img/src` directory exists only to allow you to keep track of source files (like PSDs or separate images that have been merged into sprites).
-This helps keep source files under version control, and allows you to bundle them with the distribution of your new GPL plugin.